xarunoba/ccoco/README.md

 ## Why

-My team didn't want to populate the `package.json` too much with scripts so I created a tool that can easily replace the main config file after every checkout. `ccoco` fixes this issue by checking for lockfile updates and running install.
+My team didn't want to populate the `package.json` too much with scripts so I created a tool that can easily replace the main config files after every checkout. `ccoco` fixes this issue by automatically changing your main config files per branch name.

 ## Installation